privacyguides/privacyguides.org/docs/photo-management.md

 ![Ente logo](assets/img/photo-management/ente.svg#only-light){ align=right }
 ![Ente logo](assets/img/photo-management/ente-dark.svg#only-dark){ align=right }

 **Ente Photos** is an end-to-end encrypted photo backup service which supports automatic backups on iOS and Android.
 Their code is fully open-source, both on the client side and on the server side.
-It is [self-hostable](https://github.com/ente-io/ente/tree/main/server#self-hosting).
-It underwent an [audit by Cure53](https://ente.io/blog/cryptography-audit) in March 2023 and by [Fallible](https://ente.io/reports/Fallible-Audit-Report-19-04-2023.pdf) in April 2023.
-The free trial offers 5GB of storage, for a year.
+It is also [self-hostable](https://github.com/ente-io/ente/tree/main/server#self-hosting).
+The free plan offers 5GB of storage as long as you use the service at least once a year.

 [:octicons-home-16: Homepage](https://ente.io){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://ente.io/privacy){ .card-link title="Privacy Policy" }